-Question Answer Mark Additional guidance 19 U1) 9 (cartons) 2 Award both marks for the correct answer by entering 1 in each mark box.
+Question Answer Mark Additional guidance 12 UI 16 (coins) 2 Award both marks for the correct answer by entering 1 in each mark box.
 A child with a correct answer can be awarded two marks even if they have failed to record an appropriate method or any method at all, since it can be assumed that they used a correct mental method to reach their answer.
-OR This mark may be awarded for children who: a) have the wrong answer but a complete and correct method that is communicated clearly; or b) have written a number greater than 8 and less than 9, or 8 remainder 2 as evidence of an appropriate method.
+OR This mark may be awarded for children who have a wrong answer between 13 and 19 inclusive and a complete and correct method that is communicated clearly.
 Use the acceptable and unacceptable responses given on pages 44 and 45 to help make your decision.
 1 If mark awarded, enter a 1 then 0 in the mark boxes.
-One mark may be awarded to children who have failed to record the correct answer provided they have demonstrated a complete and correct method for sharing 50 cups into groups of six.
+One mark may be awarded to children who have failed to record the correct answer, provided they have demonstrated a complete and correct method for identifying the number of 20p coins needed to make £3.20 and have given an answer between 13 and 19 inclusive.
 (This method might be numerals, signs, words or diagrams or any mixture of these.)
-20 Shades 4 more complete squares to bring the total number of shaded squares to 6.
-1 Accept any other clear way of indicating the correct answer, eg ticking.
-Accept part squares shaded provided the shaded parts of the squares are equivalent to 4 whole squares.
-Do not award the mark if more than 4 extra squares are shaded unless it is clear that the correct number of squares are the child's final choice.
-21 Writes any number between 26 and 35 inclusive.
-1
+13 Top two shapes crossed as shown: 1 Accept any other clear way of indicating the correct shapes, eg ticks rather than crosses on the correct shapes.
+Do not award the mark if the bottom two shapes are ticked and there are no crosses on the top two shapes.
+Do not award the mark if extra shapes are indicated unless it is clear that the correct shapes are the child's final choice.